 At the start of 2020, Emole had big plans for his Bay Area based entertainment company.
 For the past four years, he organized and promoted live concerts in Oakland featuring top international African artists while producing cultural events for the local African diaspora.
 In January, on a recent trip back from visiting his parents and brother in Lagos, Nigeria, Emole started to plan a cross-cultural tour to connect Black people in the United States with Africans on the continent.
 That all changed this March with the spread of COVID-19 and the subsequent global shut down.

 Since then–and since the historic uprisings against police brutality in the United States–Emole has shifted his attention to using social media and technology to promote social and political issues that affect the Bay Area’s African diaspora.

 “It’s just being a bridge between Africa and the diaspora.
 How do we tell our own stories in a very conscious and compassionate way?
 I think that’s where I fall into this,” Emole says.

 The Nigerian and Nigerian-American community in the Bay Area is estimated to be 3,000 people.
 Most, like Emole, are foreign born.

 Kelechi Ndekwe, a Bay Area technology professional of 18 years, was born and raised in Imo State in Southeastern Nigeria.
 He says before the pandemic, he remained close to his heritage and culture by traveling home.
-Ndekwe says he would travel home to Nigeria every two years and on his most recent trip, he went to bury his mother.
+Ndekwe says he would travel home to Nigeria every two years.
 Now that international travel is difficult, he is more engaged in the local WhatsApp group.

 Ndekwe says the messaging group he belongs to is made up of mostly doctors, lawyers and engineers.